Stuttgart Schwabstraße station

-Schwabstraße station is a railway station in Stuttgart, Germany.
-It is located west of the city centre in Stuttgart-West district, along Rotebühlstraße at the intersection with Schwabstraße.
+Schwabstraße station is a subterranean railway station in Stuttgart, Germany.
+It is located west of the city centre in the district of Stuttgart-West, along Rotebühlstraße at the intersection with Schwabstraße.
 The station originally formed the terminus of the first section of the Connection line (Verbindungsbahn), the original underground section of the Stuttgart S-Bahn.
 Several lines of the S-Bahn terminate at the station.
 It is notable for a 1.5 km long loop at the end of the station to allow S-Bahn trains to turn around.

 History

 Schwabstraße station was built in the course of the construction of the Stuttgart S-Bahn in the mid-1970s.
 The station was built using excavation from the surface and mining techniques for the terminal loop.
 Its construction proved to be very difficult.
 The shell was completed in December 1977 and in 1978 the first section of the Connection line began operating to Schwabstraße.
 In 1985, the line was extended to the southwest to Stuttgart University station at the University of Stuttgart.